RobWar-code/AICode/README.md

 entity loaded and includes the initial params and initial_mem_space for that entity.
 Inserting each of these entities into their own best set.

+## Installation Notes
+On Windows, the mysql server program file is found at
+    "c:\Program Files\MySQL\MySql Server 8.0\bin"